EgbieAndersonUku1/socialnetworkapp/README.md

 ### Todos

  - Complete the rest of doc string for my methods and functions
+ - Finish the edit function
+ - Write the ability to delete message
+ - Finish the rest of the tests.

 ### Running the program live
 To run the program live navigate to the https://absocialnetwork.com.
 The application uses https which is a secure encryption that scrambles data over the internet.